 #lookingforcollabs #musicians #producers #songwriters #rappers #singers #musicislife #lifeofasinger

 If you're posting a cover, you won't want to miss out on the engagement opportunities that will come along with hashtagging the post.
 Make sure to put the song title and the artist's name as a hashtag.
-This way, the people that love that song or artist will be likely to push play to hear you sing.
+This way, the people who love that song or artist will likely push play to hear you sing.

 #BeyonceCover #SingleLadiesCover #Beyonce #SingleLadies

 Related Post: How To Use Songs In The Public Domain For Covers

 If you're a singer posting some content from an interview or behind-the-scenes clip, try to focus your keywords on the most exciting part of your interview.
 Don't just put the tag #interview, many will find that boring.
 Think along the lines of the following:

 Everyone is posting photos on social media, so make sure you're standing out as a singer when posting your photos so that you don't blend it with the rest of your feed.
 Try to put a spin on your post with these types of hashtags:

 #SingerShoot #LifeOfASinger #ForMyEPK #PopArtist #SoulArtist #SupportIndieMusic #SupportIndieArtists

 Try to avoid hashtags that are too specific or too complicated for your fans and potential fans to understand.
 Some music lingo is way too detailed to work in hashtag format.
 For example, you don't need to include the make and model of your mic preamp as a hashtag if you are looking to get the attention of general music fans.
 Sure, other music nerds might see what you're referencing, but they will be such a small part of your target market that you don't want to focus too hard on the technicalities.